 Research Team:

-Graduate Student: Jason Larkin, Mechanical Engineering Faculty Advisor: Assistant Professor Alan McGaughey, Mechanical Engineering Co-PI: Professor Kenneth D. Jordan, Department of Chemistry, University of Pittsburgh Co-PI: Visiting Professor Wissam Al-Saidi, Department of Chemical and Petroleum Engineering, University of Pittsburgh
+Graduate Student: Jason Larkin, Mechanical Engineering Faculty Advisor: Associate Professor Alan McGaughey, Mechanical Engineering Affiliated Faculty: Professor Kenneth D. Jordan, Department of Chemistry & Visiting Professor Wissam Al-Saidi, Department of Chemical and Petroleum Engineering (University of Pittsburgh)

 Project Description

+The objective of this project is to build a robust, accurate, and efficient computational framework for predicting the thermal conductivity of large unit cell crystalline solids for improving the efficiency of thermoelectric energy generation.

 Thermoelectric energy generation - the transformation of waste heat into useful electricity - is a promising source of sustainable energy [cite].
-Thermoelectric materials directly convert temperature differences into electric voltage because of intrinsic (atomic-level) material properties.
-The challenge is to optimize these atomic-level thermoelectric properties, which can be combined into an expression called the thermoelectric figure of merit, defined as: ZT = S2σκT, where T is the average device temperature, S is the Seebeck coefficient (a ratio of the induced thermoelectric voltage for an applied temperature difference), σ is the electrical conductivity, and κ is the thermal conductivity.
-For thermoelectric devices to be efficient and competitive with other power generation requires ZT > 3 (depending on the application [cite]).
-This is challenging because the atomic-level material properties in the expression for ZT are interdependent.
+Thermoelectric materials directly convert a temperature difference into an electric voltage as a result of their intrinsic (atomic-level) electronic and thermal properties.
+The performance of a thermoelectric device can be quantified through the the thermoelectric figure of merit, ZT = S2σκT, where T is the average device temperature, S is the Seebeck coefficient (a ratio of the induced thermoelectric voltage for an applied temperature difference), σ is the electrical conductivity, and κ is the thermal conductivity.
+For thermoelectric devices to be competitive with other power generation requires ZT > 3 [cite].
+Achieving this performance is challenging because the electrical and thermal properties in ZT are coupled in the majority of materials.

-The key to improving ZT is reducing κ without reducing (or changing) σ, both which tend be large in crystalline (ordered) materials and produce very low ZT [cite].
-In glassy (disordered) materials, both κ and σ are small which also leads to a small ZT.
 The ideal thermoelectric can be thought of as an “electron-crystal/ phonon-glass” [cite] (see Figure 1).
+Using nanostructuring to reduce κ while maintaining good electrical properties has been identified as one possible strategy.
+Producing such nanostructured materials (e.g., superlattices), however, is costly.
+An emerging area of study is the use of large unit cell crystals.

-Large Unit Cell (LUC) crystals have an ordered (crystalline) structure, but the basic building block (unit cell) of the crystal has a large number of distinct atoms (Figure 1) [cite].
-This makes them effectively disordered over length scales on the order of the atomic spacing, and as such, their thermal conductivities can be as low as a glass [cite].
-The key difference with LUC materials is that they are still ordered for electron transport, which results in a large σ and ZT.
-Thus, LUC crystals are “electron-crystals/phonon-glasses”.
-Current LUC crystals have ZT<3 [cite], so more research is required to improve their thermoelectric efficiency.
+Large Unit Cell crystals have an ordered (crystalline) structure, but the basic building block (unit cell) of the crystal has a large number of distinct atoms (Figure 1) [cite].
+They are thus effectively disordered over length scales relevant to thermal transport, and as such, their thermal conductivities can be as low as a glass [cite].
+The unique feature of large unit cell materials is that they are still ordered for electron transport, which results in a large σ and ZT.
+Available large unit cell crystals have ZT<3 [cite] and more research is critically required to improve their thermoelectric efficiency.

-Improving the ZT (reducing the thermal conductivity κ) of LUC crystals requires a detailed analysis of their atomistic behavior.
-The atomistic computational tools available to the Nanoscale Transport Phenomena Laboratory (NTPL) can provide the required analysis (talk about equipment?) [cite].
+Improving the ZT of large unit cell crystals through thermal conductivity reduction requires a detailed atomistic analysis.
+The computational tools and resources available in my research group, the Nanoscale Transport Phenomena Laboratory (NTPL) provide the required framework.
 First, classical simulations using Molecular and Lattice Dynamics (MD and LD) will be performed [cite].
-These methods are referred to as “classical” since they do not include quantum mechanical effects explicitly [cite].
-These classical simulation results will then be used to design Ab-initio (from first principles) simulations.
-Ab-initio simulations include the effects of quantum mechanics explicitly, and so have very high accuracy [cite].
-The ab-initio simulation results can then be directly compared to experiment to more efficiently search the LUC crystal design space.
-The objective of this project is to build a robust, accurate, and efficient computational framework for predicting the thermal conductivity of LUC crystalline solids to improve the thermoelectric figure of merit ZT.
+Classical indicates that quantum effects are not included [cite].
+The classical simulation results will then be used to design ab initio (from first principles) simulations.
+Ab initio simulations include quantum effects explicitly and have very high accuracy [cite].
+The ab initio simulation results will be directly compared to experiment to more efficiently search the LUC crystal design space.

+Naïve/important questions that should be answered on the first page: Why not just do quantum to start?
+Why are simulations necessary -> Why not just do experiments?
+What materials will you consider?

 Research Plan